-The current layout in the chlorine contact basin provides adequate contact time, per Title 22 requirements, for only 2.3 mgd.
-Capacity must be increased to build out conditions of 3 mgd by replacing the chlorine contact basin or implement the use of an ultraviolet (UV) disinfection system.
-The Wastewater Facilities Expansion Plan estimated the capital costs to be \$2.7 million and \$2.2 million (2006 \$) for chlorine and UV system disinfection alternatives, respectively.
+♦ The current layout in the chlorine contact basin provides adequate contact time, per Title 22 requirements, for only 2.3 mgd.
+Capacity must be increased to build out conditions of 3 mgd by building a newly expanded chlorine contact basin of approximately 147,000 gallons.
+The Recycled Water Program - Preliminary Design Report (PDR) estimated the capital costs to be \$665,00 in 2017.